zamange/fndidy_feature_stories/stories/Feature_stories.md

 And progress should be saved to show completed modules.

 Title: Multi-Language and Literacy Support

 Scenario B: Business owner selects a preferred language.

 Given the user is a non-native English speaker,
 When they open the app’s language settings,
 Then they should see a list of supported languages, And once they select a language, all educational content and app instructions should update to the selected language.

+Feature 4: Affordable Payment Gateways

+Title: Low-Fee Transaction Processing

+Scenario A: Business owner receives a payment with reduced fees.
+Given a customer wants to pay for goods or services, When the business owner selects the “Low-Fee Payment” option in the app, Then the app should process the payment with minimal transaction fees, And display a breakdown of fees before confirming the payment, And issue a digital receipt to both the business owner and customer.